 “Everybody was running and screaming,” Theriot told The Associated Press.
 “I thought it could have been a terrorist attack.”

 By late afternoon, dozens of police cruisers were clustered in the parking lot.
 Helicopters hovered overhead.
 Officers in bulletproof vests patrolled the grounds.
-Mall spokesperson Lindsay Kahn called it a “frightening day” and confirmed the mall would not reopen Thursday.
+Mall spokesperson Lindsay Kahn called it a “frightening day” and confirmed the mall would not reopen on April 23.

-Federal agents joined the investigation at the scene and were assisting local police with ballistics and forensic work expected to stretch into the weekend.
+Federal agents joined the investigation at the scene and assisted local police with ballistics.
+Forensic work was expected to continue for several days.
 Investigators were continuing to collect surveillance footage and appealing for witnesses to share any video they recorded.
-Morse said police would not identify any of the victims until relatives were notified.

-Thursday’s bloodshed compounds a week of grief across Louisiana.
-On Sunday morning in a Shreveport neighborhood, a father fatally shot eight children — seven of his own and one nephew — in a mass shooting that shook Louisiana.
+The April 23 bloodshed compounds a week of grief across Louisiana.
+On Sunday morning, April 19, in a Shreveport neighborhood, a father fatally shot eight children — seven of his own and one nephew — in a mass shooting that shook Louisiana.
 Two women, including the gunman’s wife, were critically wounded.

-Gov. Jeff Landry, Baton Rouge Mayor-President Sid Edwards, and Murrill all responded to the shooting.
+Gov. Jeff Landry, Baton Rouge Mayor-President Sid Edwards, and Attorney General Murrill all responded to the shooting.
 The quick succession of violent incidents has rattled public officials grappling with how to respond.